SAP/cloud-sdk/STYLEGUIDE.md

 [AsciiDoc Recommended Practices](https://asciidoctor.org/docs/asciidoc-recommended-practices/#one-sentence-per-line) gives an elaborate reasoning of the advantages of this practice.

 ```
-❌ The SAP Cloud SDK enables an exception logger once you create a logger instance somewhere in your project.
+❌ The SAP Cloud SDK for AI enables an exception logger once you create a logger instance somewhere in your project.
 The exception logger logs unhandled exceptions as if you would log the error manually.
 ```

 ```
-✅ The SAP Cloud SDK enables an exception logger once you create a logger instance somewhere in your project.
+✅ The SAP Cloud SDK for AI enables an exception logger once you create a logger instance somewhere in your project.
 The exception logger logs unhandled exceptions as if you would log the error manually.
 ```